-I. When moving from one monastery to the other he would take with him only the bare necessities for the journey.
+&lt;sup>1When moving from one monastery to the other, he would rake with him only the bare necessities for the journey.
 To him a cave was as good as a palace, and a palace as good as a cave.
-As little as he cared for riches and comforts, as little was he afraid of making use of them.
+As little as he cares for riches and comforts, as little was he afraid of making use of them.
 He was neither attached to comfort nor to asceticism.
 He knew that the vanity of asceticism can be as great a hindrance as the vanity of possession.
-Whatever gifts he received from devotees were either distributed among those who were in need or utilised for the maintainance of temples, monasteries, libraries, or similar purposes.
+Whatever gifts he received from devotees were either distributed among those who were in need or utilized for the maintenance of temples, monasteries, libraries, or similar purposes.